AriFordsham/GHCWiki/building/prerequisites.md

 ## Other systems

-Here are the gory details about some utility programs you may need.
+Here are the gory details about which programs and tools you need in order to build GHC.
 In most cases the `configure` script will tell you if you are missing something.
-If you're on a Linux system, skip to "Preparing a Linux System" below.

 <table><tr><th>GHC</th>
 <td>